 Positive handling should be applied as an act of care and control with the intention of re-establishing verbal control as soon as possible and, at the same time, allowing the pupil to regain self-control.
-It should never take a form which could be seen as a punishment.
+It should never take a form of which could be seen as a punishment.

 All staff members of school are legally able to use reasonable force in applying positive handling, although there is no absolute definition of this, as what constitutes reasonable force depends upon the particular situation and the pupil to whom it is being applied.
-However, as a general rule, only the force necessary to stop or prevent the behaviour should be used, in accordance with the DFES guidelines and information below.
+However, as a general rule, only the force necessary to stop or prevent the behaviour should be used, in accordance with the DFES guidelines and information below and preferably by a trained member of staff.
+Names of trained staff can be found on the Safeguarding Board in the staff room.